kuzzleio/documentation/src/api/1/controller-memory-storage/bitpos/index.md

 ## Response

-Return the position of the first bit found matching the searched value.
+Returns the position of the first bit found matching the searched value.

 ```javascript
 {